Welcome to today's edition of the Rush 24-7 podcast.

 Is there any industry the liberals don't hate?

-They hate Walmart, they hate big oil, they hate big pharmaceutical.
+They hate big pharmaceutical.

-What were you gonna say, Mr.?
+What were you going to say, Mr.?

-Well, Hollywood too, but I mean, even then they go through the motions of trying to shut Hollywood down if they get too racy in their television shows or whatever.
+But I mean, even then, they go through the motions of trying to shut Hollywood down if they get too racy.

-But Hollywood's in big trouble.
+And Hollywood's in big trouble.

-Here's a out of touch Hollywood is Hollywood's out there.
+His out of touch Hollywood is.

-Can't make money at the box office.
+Hollywood's out there can't make money at the box office.

 They're having another down year.

-What Hollywood doesn't understand is when all these big time actors and actresses with brains the size of a pigeon go out there and start reaming conservatives, they are reaming their audience.
+What Hollywood doesn't understand is when all these big-time actors and actresses with brains the size of a pigeon go out there and start reaming conservatives, they are reaming their audience.

-They think They're gaining favor with producers and directors and bigwigs in Hollywood, but they're reaming the audience.
+They think they're gaining favor with producers and directors and bigwigs in Hollywood, but they're reaming the audience.

-It's like when they rip Bush as a Nazi as an idiot, they're saying that about over half the movie going public in this country.
+It's like when they rip Bush as a Nazi, as an idiot, they're saying that about over half the movie going public in this country.

 It's just let them keep it up.